fkie-cad/windowsScripts/blitzdingser/README.md

   - Scroll up and toggle "Real Time Protection" to the off position.
 - Optional:
     Download [autoruns](https://learn.microsoft.com/en-us/sysinternals/downloads/autoruns)
+- If bitlocker is enabled, suspend it or have your recovery key present.
 - Boot into safe mode
   - Run `bcdedit /set {current} safeboot && shutdown /r /t 0`
 - Two options